 - Conduct Technical and HSE reviews of documentation and on-site

-- Verify all construction and equipment is in accordance with safety, environmental and health regulation, and standards.
+- Verify all construction and equipment is in accordance with safety, environmental and health regulations, and standards.

 - Complete all corrective action items raised in the PSSR